-The class of 2019 is required to complete five semesters of science.
-The classes of 2020, 2021 and 2022 are required to complete six semesters of science.
+Six semesters of Science are required for graduation.
 Students who may study science in college are encouraged to take an additional science class their senior year.
 The Jesuit graduation requirement fulfills the University of California's laboratory science admissions requirement.
-Any significant drop off in academic performance during the second semester may endanger your placements in XL, honors or AP courses.
+Any significant drop off in academic performance during the second semester may endanger your placements in XL or AP courses.